MananSoni42/Fifa-42/docs/index.md

 * Play the game by clicking the on `Fifa-42`
 ```
 ### Basics
-* This is an 11v11 football game where you (Team 1) play against the computer (Team 2)
+* This is an 11 v 11 football game where you (Team 1) play against the computer (Team 2)
 * You control a single player (marked by a red dot on top)
 * Running into opponent players causes both of you to be thrown back and lose possession of the ball